Elgg/Elgg/docs/guides/javascript.rst

 .. code-block:: js

-    define(function(require) {
+    define(['elgg'], function(elgg) {
-        require('elgg/init');
-        var elgg = require('elgg');

         elgg.trigger_hook('name', 'type', {params}, "value");
     });

-.. note:: Be aware of timing.
-If you don't depend on elgg/init, other plugins may not have had a chance to register their handlers.

 Available hooks
 ---------------

 **init, system**
     Plugins should register their init functions for this hook.
 It is fired after Elgg's JS is loaded and all plugin boot modules have been initialized.
-Depend on the ``elgg/init`` module to be sure this has completed.

-**ready, system**
-    This hook is fired when the system has fully booted (after init).
-Depend on the ``elgg/ready`` module to be sure this has completed.

 **getOptions, ui.popup**
     This hook is fired for pop up displays (``"rel"="popup"``) and allows for customized placement options.